 After illegal dumping occurs, the debris must be cleaned up.
 When the City of Fort Worth Code Officers catch a dumping violator, they are required to abate the violation and dispose of the items properly.
-On average 25% of illegal dumps worked by the EIU unit are either violator or owner abated, which is a better use of our tax dollars and using City resources for cleanup efforts.
-In October, 42% of illegal dump cases worked by the Cities Environmental Investigation Unit were violator/owner abated.
+During the last 12 months, on average 69% of illegal dumps worked by the EIU unit are either violator or owner abated, which is a better use of our tax dollars and using City resources for cleanup efforts.
+In January, 20% of illegal dump cases worked by the Cities Environmental Investigation Unit were violator/owner abated.